Higher Extensions of Lie Algebroids: Preliminaries

-Recall that an NQ-manifold is a non-negatively graded manifold $\huaM$ together with a degree $1$ vector field $Q$ satisfying $[Q,Q]=0$, i.e. a linear operator $Q$ on $C^\infty(\huaM)$ that raises the degree by one and satisfying $Q^2=0$ and It is well known that a degree 1 NQ manifold is a Lie algebroid, thus we are attempt to give the following definition, \begin{defi} A Lie $n$-algebroid is an NQ-manifold of degree $n$. \end{defi} Some effort towards this direction is made in \cite{Voronov:2010halgd}.
-Here we want to focus specifically on split NQ manifolds since it turns out that semidirect products, and furthermore, extensions of Lie algebroids by their representations up to homotopy, provide some natural examples of these split NQ manifolds.
+Then an {\bf NQ-manifold} is an N-manifold $\huaM$ together with a degree $1$ vector field $Q$ satisfying $[Q,Q]=0$, i.e. a linear operator $Q$ on $C(\huaM)$ that raises the degree by one and satisfying $Q^2=0$ and Here the degree $|f|$ comes from the natural degree of the local model.
+It is well known that a degree 1 NQ manifold corresponds to a Lie algebroid, thus we may think that

+Some work in this direction appears in \cite{Voronov:2010halgd}.
+Strictly speaking, a Lie $n$-algebroid gives arise to an NQ-manifold only after a degree 1 shift, just as a Lie algebroid $A$ corresponds to a degree 1 NQ manifold $A[1]$.
+To make the shifting manifest, and to present a Lie $n$-algebroid in a way more used to differential geometers, that is, to use the language of vector bundles, we focus specifically on the split case.
+Moreover, it turns out that semidirect products and extensions of Lie algebroids by representations up to homotopy provide some natural examples of these split NQ manifolds.